Maikel Garcia Player Props: Royals vs. Guardians

 Maikel Garcia At The Plate

-- Garcia is batting .280 with nine doubles, a triple, two home runs and 14 walks.
+- Garcia is hitting .273 with nine doubles, a triple, two home runs and 14 walks.

-- In 45 games played this season, he has hit a homer in just two of them.
+- In 46 games played this year, he has homered in only two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.